Bella Emberg: Early life and career

-Shortly before her death, she completed filming for In the Long Run, a Sky One comedy created by Idris Elba, due to be broadcast in April 2018.
+Shortly before her death, she completed filming for In the Long Run, a Sky One comedy created by Idris Elba, which was broadcast in 2018.

+Death

 Emberg's housemate found her collapsed at their home in London's Raynes Park on 12 January 2018, aged 80.
 Paramedics were unable to resuscitate her and she was found to have died from alcohol toxicity.